 The aftermath of that spoiled a lot of the fun during the training weeks and also during the Alpe d’HuZes event (week) itself…

-He and Paula first spent a week in the Bavarian Alps (Berchtesgaden), where despite the fact he couldn’t cycle up the much anticipated Kehlsteinstrasse, he
+He and Paula first spent a week in the Bavarian Alps (the area around the above mentioned Berchtesgaden), where despite the fact he couldn’t cycle up the much anticipated Kehlsteinstrasse, he

 found enough challenges to seriously test himself got more than he could handle…